5 Signs you’re a digitally savvy practice manager

 5. You implement an integrated solution

 As your practice becomes busier and grows, the right practice management solution needs to be scalable and adapt to your changing needs.
-One example of a busy and growing medical practice network getting it right is Family Doctor, a GP-owned network of medical practices spread right across Australia – and growing.
-Family Doctor uses Pracsoft by MedicalDirector across 11 sites, all of which are seamlessly integrated with transaction and payment system, Tyro.
+One example of a busy and growing medical practice network getting it right is the Family Doctor, who are a GP-owned network of medical practices spread right across Australia – and growing.
+The Family Doctor uses Pracsoft by MedicalDirector across 11 sites, all of which are seamlessly integrated with transaction and payment system, Tyro.

 “We really like how MedicalDirector’s software and Tyro integrate seamlessly.
 They work well together and are both very stable, fast and easy to use.
 Features like online reporting, the ease of setup and ongoing support also make our clinics more efficient as we continue to grow.
 We’ve even had patients comment on how streamlined our payment and patient experience is for them.”
 Jennifer Surie, Operations Manager, at Family Doctor, said.